 Spending five hours on an 18-hole course can take its toll on your feet, which can have a negative impact on your golfing game; something no golfer wants to hear!

-Common issues for golfers:
+Common issues for golfers

-Hallux Rigidus is a type of degenerative arthritis which is caused by repeatedly overextending the big toe during the golf swing.
-This motion causes stress and pain on the big toe and limits golfers ability to play.
+Hallux Rigidus is a type of degenerative arthritis which we see in golfers when they repeatedly overextend the big toe during the golf swing.
+This motion causes stress and pain on the big toe and limits a golfers ability to play.

-Foot health tips for golfers:
+Foot health tips for golfers

-My FootDr Podiatrists provide suitable shoe and orthotic recommendations to golfers who spend any period on their feet.
+My FootDr podiatrists provide suitable shoe and orthotic recommendations to golfers who spend any period on their feet.